Extreme Compressive Sampling for Covariance Estimation: Proofs

-\end{proposition} All four of these are standard results.
+\end{proposition} All four of these are standard.
 The first two follow from Gaussian tail bounds and a union bound over the $n$ vectors.
 The third result is based on random matrix theory, and shows that the usual sample covariance matrix is a good estimator for the population in spectral norm~\cite{vershynin2010introduction}.
-The last bound uses $\chi^2$ tails to give $\ell_{\infty}$ norm bounds on the error of sample covariance matrix.
+The fourth bound uses $\chi^2$ tails to give $\ell_{\infty}$ norm bounds on the error of sample covariance matrix.
+Finally, the low-rank bound follows from the proof of the third bound, since there is no error in the $d-k$ directions orthogonal to $\Sigma$.